-Criteria: Per AU-C Section 265, an auditee should have sufficient expertise in the selection and application of accounting principles used in the preparation of the annual financial report.

-Condition: The auditor recommended two significant adjustments to present the financial statements in accordance with current reporting standards.

-Effect: There is reasonable possibility that a material misstatement of the financial statements will not be prevented or detected and corrected by the Authority's internal controls over financial reporting.

-Cause: There was staff turnover during the year and the year end process with the PSA's consulting accountants did not identify all necessary adjustments.

-Recommendation: The auditor recommends that the PSA's chief accountant and the PSA's consulting accountant perform a final review of balance sheet (statement of net position)

-items to double check the balances.
+- Criteria: An auditee should have sufficient expertise in the selection and application of accounting principles used in the preparation of the annual financial report. - Condition: The auditor recommended adjustments to present the financial statements in accordance with current reporting standards. - Effect: There is reasonable possibility that a material misstatement of the financial statements will not be prevented or detected and corrected by the Authority's internal controls over financial reporting. - Cause: The staff at the Authority are still fairly new and the year end process with the PSA's consulting accountants did not identify all necessary adjustments. - Recommendation: The auditor recommends that the PSA's chief accountant and the PSA's consulting accountant perform a final review of balance sheet (statement of net position) items to double check the balances. - Managements'Management agrees with the proposed recommendation and will double checkResponse:balance sheet account balances prior to the audit in the future.

-Managements'

-Management agrees with the proposed recommendation and will double check

-Response: balance sheet account balances prior to the audit in the future.
+Section III - Status of Prior Audit Findings

+Finding 2019-001 was recurring in fiscal year 2020 as finding 2020-001.

+This page left blank intentionally